-The email strategy of Gerald Joe Moreno was used to contact the former partner of ex-devotee Barry Pittard in Australia.
-She was resistant to the interrogation, and Moreno subsequently “maliciously misrepresented” information on her website to mean that Pittard fathered a child with a 15 year old girl.
-This extremist recourse meant, in Moreno pro-Sai terminology, that Pittard could be depicted as being guilty of “paedophilia.”
+The insidious email strategy of Gerald Joe Moreno contacted the former partner of ex-devotee Barry Pittard in Australia.
+She was resistant to the interrogation.
+Moreno afterwards “maliciously misrepresented” information on her website to mean that Pittard fathered a child with a 15 year old girl.
+This extremist recourse meant, in Moreno Pro-Sai terminology, that Pittard could be depicted as being guilty of “paedophilia.”
 The web militant (under the pseudonym of vishvarupa108) was also eager to supply the interpretation that “another high-ranking Anti-Sai Activist comes tumbling down off his moral soapbox.”
-This forced verdict was expressed on yahoo.com as Message 47482, and dated 4th February 2006.
+This forced verdict, dated 4th February 2006, was posted on yahoo.com as Message 47482.

-Pittard had to post a decisive rebuttal of the misrepresentation, though Moreno was markedly reluctant to admit errors.
-The rebuttal was so decisive that Moreno was obliged to retract his allegation.
-A web report states that “his reaction was most grudging and manipulative in its wording – a single line buried among a mass of self-justification.”
-Moreno did not offer any apology, but instead blamed the former partner of Pittard for not answering his intrusive email questions.
+Pittard had to post a decisive rebuttal of the misrepresentation.
+Moreno was markedly reluctant to admit errors.
+However, the rebuttal was so decisive that Moreno had to retract his allegation to save face.
+A web report states: “His reaction was most grudging and manipulative in its wording – a single line buried among a mass of self-justification.”
+Moreno did not offer any apology, instead blaming the former partner of Pittard for not answering his intrusive email questions.
 The defeated accuser subsequently persisted with a variant in his brash attempt at defamation.
-This very revealing and disturbing episode can be found at Barry Pittard Libelled.
+This very revealing episode can be found at Serious Defamation Attempt.

-The severe defamation of Pittard has aroused wonder and also consternation.
+The libel of Pittard aroused wonder, and also consternation.
 Despite the fleeting retraction of his allegation, Moreno “continued to post his defamation on his website and bulletin boards over several weeks, and still purposely distorts and avoids central facts of the matter.”
-It is very obvious that Moreno’s belief in the priority of Sathya Sai Baba entails a categorical dismissal of any criticism as being a manifestation of perversity or conspiracy.
-This could mean that his internet campaign has socially damaging attributes which should not be ignored.
+Moreno’s belief in the priority of Sathya Sai Baba entailed a categorical dismissal of any criticism as being a manifestation of perversity or conspiracy.
+In this respect, his internet campaign exercised socially damaging attributes.

-Barry Pittard is one of the most salient ex-devotees, well known for his industry in supplying information.
-He was a devotee for over twenty years, and initially taught in the Sathya Sai College at Whitefield, near Bangalore.
-He maintains an informative blog in criticism of the sect at barrypittard.wordpress.com.
+Barry Pittard was one of the most salient ex-devotees, well known for his industry in supplying information.
+A devotee of Sathya Sai for over twenty years, he initially taught in the Sathya Sai College at Whitefield, near Bangalore.
+He maintained an informative blog, in criticism of the guru, at barrypittard.wordpress.com.

 22.11 Serious Amateur Activity Misunderstood by Sectarian Polemic

-Gerald Joe Moreno remained dogmatic in his assertions about the phrase “serious amateur,” which he associated with myself, though he showed no understanding at all of the complexities involved.
-He lives as an American non-academic in New Mexico, and is not an expert on Cambridge University, despite the airs of Moreno webtalk.
-He mentions two university websites (Cambridge and Oxford) which do not provide any exhaustive index to “serious amateur” terminology, there being no actual need for those websites to do so, as the non-statutory phrase under discussion has always applied to a clear minority of writers, researchers, and enthusiasts who were not usually part of academic curricula.
+Moreno was dogmatic in his assertions about the phrase “serious amateur,” which he associated with myself.
+Liiving as an American non-academic in New Mexico, he was not an expert on Cambridge University, despite the airs of Moreno webtalk.
+He mentioned two university websites (Cambridge and Oxford).
+These did not provide any exhaustive index to “serious amateur” description.
+Nobody should have expected otherwise; the non-statutory phrase under discussion has always applied to a clear minority of writers, researchers, and enthusiasts who were not usually part of academic curricula.
 In general, Cambridge was more democratic towards amateurs than Oxford.

-The polemical sectarian insists that the phrase “serious amateur” applies only to astronomy, botany, and photography.
-In reality, that phrase had been applied at Cambridge by the 1980s to diverse scientific and scholarly endeavours.
+The polemical sectarian insisted that the phrase “serious amateur” applies only to astronomy, botany, and photography.
+In reality, that phrase had been applied at Cambridge, by the 1980s, to diverse scientific and scholarly endeavours.
 Bestowal of the phrase was sometimes purely informal, but could also appear in learned literature.
 A criterion for qualification was suitable annotations lacking in the commercial sphere.
-This was prior to the 1990s internet boom which endorsed the decadence manifest in widespread contemporary abuse of the English language.
-Moreno does not employ book annotations but web references, which have an ambivalent status in academic channels, depending upon applicability and mode of use.
-His web references to “serious amateur” are now a subject of amusement to academics, as those references indicate his acute lack of comprehension in such matters.
+This was prior to the 1990s internet boom, which accelerated the decadence manifest in widespread contemporary abuse of the English language.
+Moreno did not employ book annotations but web references (meaning links), which have an ambivalent status in academic channels, depending upon applicability and mode of use.
+The Age of Trolls has strong disadvantages for the transmission of data.

-I have only referred to the phrase “serious amateur” because the connotation means something to liberal academics (and academics alone can assess the work involved in annotated books, especially those with solid indexes).
-The phrase under discussion became associated with me at Cambridge, where the ecological physicist Glen Schaefer tried to persuade me to accept a Ph.D. nomination in 1985.
+I only referred to the phrase “serious amateur” because the connotation means something to liberal academics (and academics alone can assess the work involved in annotated books, especially those with solid indexes).
+The phrase under discussion became associated with me at Cambridge, where the ecological physicist Glen Schaefer tried to persuade me to accept a Ph.D nomination in 1985.
 Professor Schaefer was a Canadian academic working at a scientific research establishment in Britain.
-Yet my own preferred designation for my activity is citizen philosopher, which has no association of scholarship or scientific endeavour.
-Moreno does not mention such context in his bizarre misrepresentation of the CI (Citizen Initiative) website.
+My own preferred designation for my activity is citizen philosopher, this phrase having no association of scholarship or scientific endeavour.
+Moreno did not mention such context in his bizarre misrepresentation of the CI (Citizen Initiative) website.